Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Experiments

 We use InstructGPT \citep{ouyang2022training} (\texttt{text-davinci-002} of GPT-3 \citep{brown2020language}) as the LLM following previous works \citep{wei2022chain,kojima2022large,yu2022generate}.
 We also conduct experiments on Codex \citep{chen2021evaluating} (\texttt{code-davinci-002} of GPT-3 for code generation) to check the versatility of Self-Prompting.
 The exact model we used as Sentence-BERT is \texttt{all-mpnet-base-v2}, and the number of demonstrations for in-context learning is 10.

 In passage generation, we design 29 topics in advance.
-Their names and numbers of required examples for each topic are in the Appendix.
+Their names and numbers of required examples for each topic are in Appendix \ref{app:gen_topic}.
 In question generation, we ban some pronouns like \textit{they, he, she} by setting their \texttt{logit\_bias} as -100 in the API call to prevent getting questions that are ambiguous without context (e.g., \textit{what did he do in 1997?}).
-After the generation process, we filter the QA pair where the answer has more than 5 words or the LLM outputs an explanation sentence with no target answer span in it.
+After the generation process, we filter the QA pair where the answer has more than 5 words, or the LLM outputs an explanation sentence with no target answer span in it.
 For each passage, the upper limit of generating QA pairs is 10 to ensure diversity.
-Detailed parameters like \texttt{max\_tokens} or \texttt{temperature} and prompt templates for LLM generation in each step are in the Appendix.
+Detailed parameters like \texttt{max\_tokens} or \texttt{temperature} and prompt templates for LLM generation in each step are in Appendix \ref{app:gen_details}.
+We also provide a brief cost and running efficiency analysis in Appendix \ref{app:cost-running-efficiency}.
 Following previous works on ODQA, we choose Exact Match (EM) as the evaluation metric, with the same answer normalization as in \citet{karpukhin-etal-2020-dense}.
 We also observe that in WebQ, if the correct answer contains multiple listed entities, the reference is often given as only one of them.
-So we heuristically perform an extra post-processing on WebQ to extract only the first entity when the LLM predicts multiple ones (e.g., only return \textit{A} if the raw prediction is \textit{A, B and C}).
+So we heuristically perform extra post-processing on WebQ to extract only the first entity when the LLM predicts multiple ones (e.g., only return \textit{A} if the raw prediction is \textit{A, B, and C}).

 The baselines we select include direct prompting: InstructGPT \citep{ouyang2022training}, Codex \citep{chen2021evaluating}, GENREAD \citep{yu2022generate}, RECITE \citep{sun2022recitation}; retrieval-augmented LLM prompting: DPR+InstructGPT, Google+InstructGPT; fine-tuned models with no retrieval: T5-SSM 11B \citep{roberts-etal-2020-much}; retrieval-augmented fine-tined models: REALM \citep{guu2020retrieval}, DPR \citep{karpukhin-etal-2020-dense}, RAG \citep{lewis2020retrieval}.